ICST-Technion/S23_IoT-Doorbell/README.md

 - Press the button to capture an image and receive an alert notification on your phone.
 - View the image on your phone using the mobile application.

-## Contributors:
+### Contributors:
-Shahar Chen, Rony Juliusburger and Oren Tal
+Shahar Cohen, Rony Juliusburger and Oren Tal